chalatz/tours/pages/info/reviews-comments-content.md

 subtitle2: They Came as First Time Clients, Left as Friends
 reviews:
 - year: "2019"
+  text: "Thank you so much we all had a great time and enjoyed our tour very much.
+    \ We loved the island of Rhodes and will be back<br>\nColleen (Aug 23rd)   lily.blyth@icloud.com\n\nHi Nicholas.
+Thanks so much for our wonderful time on Rhodes.
+Please give our warm regards to Andrew.
+Thanks again to you and Andrew for making it so special.<br>
-  text: "Nicholas thank you so much.
-We thoroughly enjoyed the day and Stergos was
-    fantastic - again!
+    Patti (Aug 21st) pbaio@cox.net\n\nNicholas thank you so much.
+We thoroughly enjoyed the day and Stergos was fantastic - again!
 I’ll be recommending you to all my friends should they ever visit Rhodes.
 And posting again on trip advisor just how good the trips are.
 Thanks again for making our holiday something we will remember.<br> Regards, Keith (Aug 19th)  keith.prd@gmail.com\n\nNicholas, Thank you for a wonderful day!
 Steve (Stathis) our driver was awesome.
 We are looking forward to coming back and will pass on your details to our friends :) Anita and family (Aug 16th)  anita01lee@gmail.com\n\nWhile I was in Rhodes on a cruise, we used Rhodes Private Toues for a beach and island tour.
 Our driver was fantastic and Nicholas made sure we were taken care of all day.
 We went to several beaches and with the suggestion from our driver we chose a great beach to enjoy our day in Rhodes.
 This is a fantastic company!
 I would certainly use them again next time we are in Rhodes.<br> \nKellie (Aug 16th)  keaton0619@yahoo.com\n\nDear Nicolas, The ride with Stergos was perfect.
 Please give him our greetings again.
 Kind regards, Ralf (Aug 15th)  ralf.beutner@web.de\n\nThank you so much - we had an amazing afternoon / evening.
 Andrew is very charming and calm.
-It was a treat to hear about living in Rhodes from him.<br> Best wishes,  Belinda   (August 14th)
-    \ belinda.wiklund@gmail.com\n\nGood morning Nicholas!
-My partner and I had such an amazing time on our tour with Mike that I have recommended the same to my parents, who are due to visit Rhodes soon. <br> Pamela (Aug 14th)  pamela.eas@gmail.com\n\nNicholas, Wonderful tour, I will definitely give you a great recommendation.
-Warm regards, Angela (Aug 11th) angelalomb@aol.com\n\nDear Nicholas and Michael, Now that I am back in Belgium, I can only confirm looking back upon a perfect week on Rhodos
+It was a treat to hear about living in Rhodes from him.<br> Best wishes,  Belinda   (August 14th)  belinda.wiklund@gmail.com\n\nGood morning Nicholas!
+My partner and I had such an amazing time on our tour with Mike that I have recommended the same to my parents, who are due to visit Rhodes soon.
+    <br> Pamela (Aug 14th)  pamela.eas@gmail.com\n\nNicholas, Wonderful tour, I will
-    - the two days I could spend with your company exploring the west coast and Rhodes town were equally superb (perfect timing, background information, flexibility
-    - e.g. Thari monastery as an extra visit).
+    definitely give you a great recommendation.
+Warm regards, Angela (Aug 11th) angelalomb@aol.com\n\nDear Nicholas and Michael, Now that I am back in Belgium, I can only confirm looking back upon a perfect week on Rhodos - the two days I could spend with your company exploring the west coast and Rhodes town were equally superb (perfect timing, background information, flexibility - e.g. Thari monastery as an extra visit).
     By means of a private tour I was able to visit many highlights of the island in an efficient and peaceful way.
 I will write a positie review on Tripadvisor to support your work!<br> \nEfcharisto!, Alain (10th Aug) alain.laridon@telenet.be\n\nNicholas.
     Michael was superb on both excursions.
 We learned a lot and had a superb time with him.
 And you were right regarding Tsambica beach.
 Spectacular.<br> \nJoel (Aug 4th)  jfeldman@sidley.com\n\nHi, we really enjoyed out time with Manuel and we'll be back again soon.
 We will not hesitate to recommend you.<br> \nDavid (Aug 3rd)  david@tomcoh.com\n\nWhat a superb day, an island tour with Sergio as our driver, one of the nicest, friendliest and most knowledgeable people you could meet.
 We would recommend Sergio and this company wholeheartedly.
 Thank you for a great day.<br> \nJuliet  juliet.schaffer@gmail.com\n\nThanks so much for the tour, Really enjoyed it!<br> \nAllan and Amanda  alpeck777@yahoo.com\n\nNicholas it was an amazing experience.
 Thank you so much.
 We will recommend your services again. \nSam and Mary (Aug 2nd)<br> sam_perera@yahoo.com\n\nWe were so lucky and fortunate to have Michael share the beauty of his lovely island!
 We spent 8 hours